 1. Post-cure the part

-Some resins require exposure to additional UV light to reach their optimal material properties.
+Some resins require exposure to additional 405 nm light to reach their optimal material properties.
 For example, post-curing makes Tough Resin stronger, allows for proper burnout of Castable Resin, and ensures the biocompatible requirements for Dental SG Resin.
-Post-curing utilizes a heated, UV-lit chamber to complete the print process.
-Complete the post-cure before removing the supports; the supports prevent parts from warping during the UV curing process.
+Post-curing utilizes a heated chamber lit with 405 nm light to complete the print process.
+Complete the post-cure before removing the supports; the supports prevent parts from warping during the post-curing process.
 If supports block sections or surfaces of the part in the cure chamber, consider an additional post-cure phase after removing supports.

 Post-curing is optional for most use cases for Formlabs Standard Resins, which include Clear, White, Grey, and Black.
 Learn more about which resins require post-curing and the specific, recommended settings.